kexiZeroing/kexiZeroing.github.io/src/blog/intro-to-typescript.md

 `any` doesn't really fit into our definition of 'wide' and 'narrow' types.
 It's not really a type at all - it's a way of opting out of TypeScript's type checking.
 By marking a variable as `any`, you're telling the compiler to ignore any type errors that might occur.
 Using `any` is considered harmful by most of the community.

+When you don’t specify a type, and TypeScript can’t infer it from context, the compiler will typically default to `any`.
+You usually want to avoid this.
+Use the compiler flag `noImplicitAny` to flag any implicit `any` as an error.

 ```
                     unknown
        /        /     |      \       \       \